jlorias/jlorias.github.io/essays/smart-questions.md

   - Smart Questions
 ---

-When we were younger, there was a saying that "stupid questions" never existed.
-Quite frankly, I think we all know that statement is false.
-Questions that are "not smart" do exist in this world, and it's especially notable in the realm of programming.
+When we were younger, we were told that there is no such thing as a "stupid question" -- which is true (to some extent).
+What we consider a "stupid question" is nothing more than just an ill-informed, poorly-constructed question that can be worded to a higher degree of intelligence.
+This is especially notable in the realm of programming.
 Programmers -- regardless of how much experience they have -- will always ask questions, always look for answers.
 However, according to Eric Raymond's **["How to Ask Questions"](http://www.catb.org/esr/faqs/smart-questions.html)**, the satisfaction received from these answers depends on just how "smart" the question poses itself.

 ## The Satisfaction of Smart Questions